Sound Waves : Definitions, Terms, Units and Measurements

 When sound waves are 180 degrees out of phase and have the same amplitude, they cancel each other out.

-Surface Wavefront : locus of points of a progressive surface where the phase of a quantity characterizing the wave is the same at a given instant.
+Surface Wavefront IEC Definition : locus of points of a progressive surface where the phase of a quantity characterizing the wave is the same at a given instant.

 Wavefront : is the surface of a propagating wave, made up of all points in the wave having the same phrase.
+It is usually perpendicular to the direction of propagation.
 The simplest form of a wavefront is the Plane Wave.